looker-open-source/components/internal_docs/gettingstarted.md

 ## How to Use Lens
 The provided assets in Lens can be approached in two ways.
-In Figma or within the code via Lens.looker.com.

 - In Figma you can find design assets, usage best practices & specifications.

-- On Lens.looker.com you can configure components directly in code.
+- On [Lens.looker.com](#) you can configure components directly in code.

 ## Contributing to Lens